 ▪ Accumulation of at least 1,250 hours during the 12 month period preceding leave

 ▪ The firm must employe at least 50 employees within 75 miles

 Do I have to provide any proof in order to be granted my leave?

 You may be required to provide certification from your doctor to initiate your FMLA request.

 Will I still have my job when I return from FMLA leave?

 The Family and Medical Leave Act requires that an employee be restored to his or her original or equivalent position upon return from leave including, salary, benefits, and all other terms of employment.

-If you have any questions about the Family and Medical Leave Act or about a situation you are experiencing at work, please call our employment attorneys toll free at 888-500-8469 or locally at 818-990-8300.
+If you have any questions about the Family and Medical Leave Act or about a situation you are experiencing at work, please call our Family and Medical Leave Act Attorneys toll free at 888-500-8469 or locally at 818-990-8300.